 An attack on the side is usually only effective if you also control a little bit of the center.
 If not, your opponent has an easy job defending one side, thanks to the flexibility of their pieces.
 Here is a great setup for central board control.
 Keep that in mind when choosing where to place your pawns & pieces at the beginning of each game.

 Again, if your opponent is kind to let you place all your pieces on their optimal square, say thanks and do it.
 You don’t need to play strange moves to beat strange moves.
 The way to beat bad/strange moves is to counter them with logical/good moves.

 Opening Principle #3: Get Your King Into Safety

-Be kind to your king and don’t present him on a silver platter to your opponents!
+Be kind to your king, and don’t present him on a silver platter to your opponents!
 The king needs protection during the whole game.
-Only when many pieces are traded the king wakes up from his winter sleep and helps his army in the endgame.
+Only when many pieces are traded does the king wake up from his winter sleep and help his army in the endgame.

 First, you need to learn and apply the rule before you will find out about the exceptions.

 As a matter of fact, the basic Chess Opening strategy still applies even during Grandmaster games.
 The thing that divides us from other players is that we are very good at using these principles and finding some cunning exceptions occasionally.

 Don’t try to be too smart when starting out, just stick to the principles.
 You will be right most of the time, which is already great.
 Now, as you can castle on two sides, here is what you must know.